 - Location: At the end of your story.

 Here are two examples of this framework in action.
-Let's start with a story you're familiar with, The Lion King, followed by one of our films.
+Let's start with a story you're familiar with, The Lion King, followed by one of our projects.

 Simba returns to confront Scar and reclaims his rightful place as king, restoring the Pride Lands.
 The movie ends with a call to action, inspiring the audience to embrace their identity, learn from the past, and fulfill their potential.

-explores the connection between car repairs, economic opportunity, and environmental impact.
-This short doc emphasizes transportation challenges as a conflict.
-This conflict impacts lives and careers.
+The Ripple of Cars explores the connection between car repairs, economic opportunity, and environmental impact.
+This mini-doc emphasizes transportation challenges as a conflict that impacts lives and careers.

 The film concludes with a call to action, inspiring collaboration and emphasizing the ripple effect of positive change in the community.